architnidhi/Exploration-checklist-For-Hexahome/README.md

 3. Mark the checkboxes and add notes during your exploration.
 4. Use it as a structured guide for website reviews, blog analysis, GitHub practice, and SEO learning.

----
-⭐ If you find this useful, feel free to fork the repo and contribute!